choplin/fluent-tail/README.md

 ## Caution

-Because tool modify the running fluentd process using `drb` and `instance_eval', there is a potential risk that the process could be broken unexpectedly.
+Because this tool modify the running fluentd process using `drb` and `instance_eval', there is a potential risk that the process could be broken unexpectedly.

-In addition, this tool might degrade the perfermance of the fluentd process.
+In addition, this tool might degrade the perfermance of the running fluentd process.

-*Use this tool at your own risk.*
+Use this tool at your own risk.

 ## Installation